HernanCote/SFMForFraudTransactions/README.md

 The API is protected by a JWT Token authentication schema, in order to access this API you will first need to Authorize your self.

-In order to authenticate, you will need to send an HTTP Request via Postman or any HTTP Request method that you like
+In order to authenticate, you will need to send an HTTP Request via Postman or any HTTP Request method that you like.

 #### Constraints